 The Research

-The research was carried out by a team of researchers from Osaka University in Japan.
-Their findings have been published in the Scientific Reports journal [1].
+The research was carried out by a team from the University of the Basque Country in Spain.
+Their findings have been published in the Oral Diseases journal [1].

 Summary